How I got my good night sleep back – despite my tinnitus

 Develop a routine

-Since I have my tinnitus and got sleeping problems my sister has always said that I need to establish a routine, that the body needs a routine it can relay on to feel stressfree and to function well.
+Since I have tinnitus and got sleeping problems my sister has always said that I need to establish a routine.
+She used to tell me that the body needs a routine it can relay on to feel stressfree and to function well.

 I never believed her.
 She said to eat around the same time, to go to bed around the same time and to go to the bathroom around the same time and so on and so on.